 When I visited Orlando in October 2017, I had a three day layover in New York.
 This was my first visit to the Big Apple and with so much to see and so little time, I had to be prepared!
-From my research, here’s what I’d recommend doing to make the most of your three days.
+From my research, here’s what I’d recommend doing to make the best of 3 Days in New York.

 Start off your first day in the Big Apple with a traditional (or is that stereotypical?) breakfast – the bagel.
+What a way to start your 3 Days in New York.
 There are so many places around the city to grab a quick bagel to go, you’ll find one close to your hotel.
 Munch it on the way to Times Square!
 You can’t go to NYC and not take in the lights of Times Square, the place is crazy!
 Get that ‘standing in Times Square’ photo for your Instagram profile.
 Be sure to check it out at night too!

 I’m a big fan of getting a bus tour in a new city, I always look out for the routes.
 Get on the bus near Times Square, get your bearings and see the city from a different perspective.
 I like checking out the stops and seeing if there’s anything I’d like to see.
 If you like the look of somewhere then get off, if it’s rubbish then hop straight back on.
 The bus tours also give you a bit of history of New York and a bit of a background to the tourist attractions and each district.